Hasbro's board game CLUE®

 All of this proved to be a winning concept.
 The New York Times

 called the show "A good choice," and said that it had "real humor, fabulous costumes and a charming cast."
 Variety

 , one of the most respected papers in the entertainment industry, described it as "saucy, bright and loony."
 And the Associated Press said the show was "fun, peppy and stylish."

 The live stage characters became the darlings of the New York City media, appearing on Fox and NBC television and as the subject of feature articles in premier periodicals like Backstage

-With the latest incarnation of CLUE The Musical its creators have fashioned a new live stage production unlike any other.
-There's still singing, dancing and lots of laughs.
-But there's also a mobile app that allows audience members to play along on their smart phones, making CLUE an entertainment experience like no other.
+With the update of CLUE The Musical, there is still singing, dancing and lots of laughs.
+But there is also a mobile app that allows audience members to play along on their smart phones, making CLUE an entertainment experience like no other.

 Curtain up.
 Phone on.

 It's CLUE The Musical for a new generation of theater goers!